Sacraments of Initiation — Baptism, Confirmation, Eucharist

 - If not, you do need to worship with us at weekend liturgy for at least 12 weeks.

-- To register, please stop by the church office or CLICK HERE to email us
+- To register, stop by the Faith Formation office or email email@example.com.

 - Attend a baptism class and receive your baptism packet.- After the 12 weeks you can attend the next scheduled Baptism Class and receive your Baptism Packet.

 - Godparents need to attend the Baptism Class as well, either here or at their parish.